askyel/stuyhs/econ/09:financial_sector.md

 **deposit insurance**: guarantee that depositors will be paid, even if bank can't produce funds, up to max per account

-**capital requirement**: owners of banks must hold substantially more assets than value of bank deposits
+**capital requirement**: owners of banks must hold substantially more assets than value of bank deposits, net worth (7%)

-**reserve requirement**: rules determining required reserve ratio for banks
+**reserve requirement**: rules determining required reserve ratio for banks (10%)

-**discount window**: Federal Reserve is on demand to lend money to banks (avoid selling of bank assets)
+**discount window**: Federal Reserve is on demand to lend money to banks (avoid selling of bank assets), discount rate is interest rate

 ### Determining the Money Supply